open-compensation-token-license/license-token-website/wikisrc/nft-community-governance.md

 ### **Token-Based Voting Systems**

 Many NFT projects implement token-based voting systems, where participants use NFT-backed tokens to vote on proposals.
 The number of tokens an individual holds often determines their voting power, aligning authority with investment and participation levels.
 This system promotes active involvement, as stakeholders with significant investment have a vested interest in the project's success.
+Explore [NFT tokenomics](https://www.license-token.com/wiki/nft-tokenomics) for more insights.

 #### **Quadratic Voting**